Victoria's feral deer population is expanding rapidly and invading new areas.

 The high economic, environmental and social impacts of feral deer in Victoria

-Peter Jacobs, the Invasive Species Council Deer Project Officer (Victoria), discusses the high economic , environmental and social impacts that Feral Deer are having in Victoria.
+Peter Jacobs, previous Invasive Species Council Deer Project Officer (Victoria), discusses the high economic , environmental and social impacts that Feral Deer are having in Victoria.

 Become a VDCCN Member